A guide to creating your team page, using its features, and optimizing your page for a successful team fundraising campaign

-On the left side of your page is your dashboard.
+On the left side of your page is your manager.
 You can toggle between different options and features of your page to manage them by simply clicking on the icon (and you’ll be able to see what each icon means by hovering over it with your mouse).
 From the top down, there is a Live Page view which will show you how your page will look to visitors, Page Editor where you can edit the design of your page, Members view that allow your to manage your team members, Donations Report, Fundraiser Template that allows you to pre-fill parts of your team members’ pages, and your team page’s Settings.

 When editing your page, you can either click on the name of the element in your Page Editor, or you can click on the pencil icon next to that item on your page.